edenwaith/qt-agi-studio/README.md

 Building
 ========
 Run "make" in the src subdirectory.
-If the supplied Makefile doesn't work, you can either fix it or use tmake to generate a makefile for your platform:
+If the supplied Makefile doesn't work, you can either fix it or use `tmake` to generate a makefile for your platform:

- qmake agistudio.pro -o Makefile
+` qmake agistudio.pro -o Makefile`

-If you don't have tmake, you can download it at http://www.trolltech.com
+If you don't have `tmake`, you can download it at http://www.trolltech.com

-Make assumes that QT4 is installed and working (in particular, the QTDIR environment variable is properly set)
+Make assumes that QT4 is installed and working (in particular, the `QTDIR` environment variable is properly set)

 * Troubleshooting

 Install missing *qmake*

-sudo apt-get install qt4-qmake
+`sudo apt-get install qt4-qmake`

 Project ERROR: Unknown module(s) in QT: qt3support

  It needs to be qt3support.
 You may need to use qmake-qt4 explicitly:

-qmake-qt4 "QT += qt3support" agistudio.pro -o Makefile
+`qmake-qt4 "QT += qt3support" agistudio.pro -o Makefile`

 Installation and setup
 ======================

-The binary is called agistudio and will be built in the src subdirectory; you can copy it to any path convenient to use (e.g. /usr/local/bin).
+The binary is called agistudio and will be built in the src subdirectory; you can copy it to any path convenient to use (e.g. `/usr/local/bin`).
 In order to use the help and an example game template, copy them to any convenient place and specify the appropriate paths in the "Settings" menu when you'll run agistudio.

+For the Macintosh version, place the AGI Studio.app into the Applications folder.

 AGI studio has its own help viewer, but you can also view the help with any HTML browser.

-If agistudio complains that it can't load qt shared library, then set the LD_LIBRARY_PATH environment variable to the path which contains libqt.so.*.
+If agistudio complains that it can't load qt shared library, then set the `LD_LIBRARY_PATH` environment variable to the path which contains `libqt.so.*`.

 Using
 =====